PaperPrototype/Intro-Coding-and-Computers/02 - Fundamentals/Lecture/english.md

 # Sizes
 Why are all the smallest numbers using 8 bits?
 To make making accessing memory faster, modern computers store memory in *blocks of 8 bits*.
 Since this is ubiquitous (so common that it is seen everywhere) we call these blocks of memory a "byte".
 Thus a byte can also refer to 8 bits (like 1 dollar refers to 100 pennies).

-Although we as a programmer usually don't have to worry about this small detail, it turns out this may be slightly incorrect depending on your computer, and I think some computers store information in 32 bits or even blocks of 86 bits... standards in computers these days are... all over the place.

 There are different words we use to talk about memory sizes (much like the word "dollar" refers to 100 pennies).